Emperorj0ker/ClixArt/README.md

 #### Welcome to the Unoffocial [ROC Online](https://roc.ionsuite.com/) Art Repository!

-The goal of this project is to streamline the process for both new and veteran ROC players of getting their teams ready to go on the [Roll20 online vitrual tabletop](https://roll20.net/).
+The goal of this project is to streamline the process for players getting their teams ready to go on the [Roll20 online vitrual tabletop](https://roll20.net/).

 The following items will be provided to players here:
 * Library of Modern Age character tokens, made to be more easily identifiable, even when zoomed out.
 * Complete library of cropped ROC Modern Age map images as well as a backdrop for the arena, ready to drop onto the tabletop.
-* Tokens for standard objets, special obects, terrain markers and special terrain
+* Tokens for objects and terrain, both standard and special.

 ---